+property_package Property parameter

-lations, default - useDefault.
-Valid values: { useDefault - use default package from parent model or flowsheet, PropertyParameterObject - a PropertyParameterBlock object.}
+object used to define property calculations, default - useDefault.
+Valid

+values: { useDefault - use default

+package from parent model or flowsheet, PropertyParameterObject - a

+PropertyParameterBlock object.}

-- property_package_args A ConfigBlock with arguments to be passed to a property block(s) and used when constructing these, default None.
-Valid values: { see property package for documentation.} - has_work_transfer True if model a has work transfer term. - has_heat_transfer True if model has a heat transfer term. - initialize (dict) ProcessBlock-Data config for individual elements.
+property_package_args A ConfigBlock

+with arguments to be passed to a property block(s) and used when constructing these, default - None.
+Valid values:

+{ see property package for documentation.}

+- initialize (dict) Process-BlockData config for individual elements.
 Keys are BlockData indexes and values are dictionaries described under the "default" argument above. - idx_map (function) Function to take the index of a BlockData element and return the index in the initialize dict from which to read arguments.
 This can be provided to overide the default behavior of matching the BlockData index exactly to the index in initialize.